radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 Examples of LDAP-accessible backends are Sun Java Directory, Microsoft Active Directory, IBM Tivoli Directory, eDirectory, Red Hat Directory, and OpenLDAP.
 The LDAP data source must be created before completing the schema extraction steps below.
 See the RadiantOne System Administration Guide for details on creating LDAP data sources.

-1. In the Schema Manager click the Create button (Plus sign).
+1. In the Schema Manager click Create (Plus sign).

 2. Choose the LDAP option and click Next.